pythongiant/lighthouse-attention/README.md

 # Lighthouse Attention

-Reference / **original implementation** of *Lighthouse Attention*: a selection-based sparse attention mechanism for training large language models at very long context.
+Reference / **original implementation** of *Lighthouse Attention*: a selection-based hierarchical attention mechanism for training large language models at very long context.
 This is the codebase used to produce all results in the paper.